 The Egyptian generals’ decision in the revolution’s early phase to succumb to American pressure and sacrifice Mubarak proves that they do not operate in an international vacuum.
 True, the Obama administration declined the central role that former President George W. Bush had sought in promoting Arab democracy.
 It reacted to events; it did not shape them.
 But, in the early stages of both the Egyptian and the Tunisian revolutions, the United States proved to be vital in limiting the military’s freedom of action.

 The Arab Spring is not only a revolt against Arab dictators; it is also a powerful act of defiance of the West’s complicity with the region’s tyrants.
 America’s performance so far has been woefully uneven.
 In Egypt and Tunisia, it played an important role at the decisive juncture — when the old regimes had to be toppled.
 Libya was rescued mostly by its European neighbors, and, throughout the Gulf and in Syria, America has practically abandoned the democratic protesters to their fate.

 The brutal crackdown on demonstrators calling for an end to military rule in Egypt must animate the US to impress upon the army the urgency of returning to a transition path that leads to civilian rule.
 Allowing the military, of which the US is the main benefactor, to repress popular demands for freedom and dignity might doom the entire revolutionary process, and with it whatever remains of America’s fragile credibility among the Arab peoples.

-Shlomo Ben Ami, a former Israeli foreign minister who serves as Vice-President of the Toledo international Center for Peace, is the author of Scars of War, Wounds of Peace: the Israeli-Arab Tragedy.
-This commentary is published by Daily News Egypt in collaboration with Project Syndicate, www.project-syndicate.org.
+Shlomo Ben Ami, a former Israeli foreign minister, is the vice-president of the Toledo International Center for Peace, and the author of Scars of War, Wounds of Peace: The Israeli-Arab Tragedy.
+This commentary is published by Daily News Egypt in collaboration with Project Syndicate/Institute for Human Sciences, www.project-syndicate.org.